-There now starts a catalogue of what, in modern-day writing, we would call bullet points, that returns at v.17 "At all this…".
+There now starts a catalogue of what, in modern-day writing, we would call bullet points, that returns at v.17 "For all this…".

 This might mean either the heat of the desert sun or tribes preying on desert refugees.

-Originally "jackals", but hyenas are more familiar, and this allows the poetic force of alliteration.
+Originally foxes or jackals, although not the same "jackal" noun as at 4:3.
+Hyenas are familiar, and this allows the poetic force of alliteration.